 Ogaga is a third year medical student at West Virginia University (WVU).
 He intends to pursue a residency in neurosurgery and to integrate clinical research into his practice.
 To this end, he earned a Master of Science in Clinical and Translational Science with an emphasis in neurosurgery.
 In 2015, Ogaga graduated from WVU with a Bachelor of Science in biology and a minor in economics.
 He has been interested in the arts and humanities since high school and came to appreciate the poignant stories various forms of artwork tell during his undergrad career.
 He enjoys observing all forms of art and actively writes poetry influenced by his love of Victorian literature.
 He realized that patients and clinicians may have their own stories to tell and that the arts and humanities can help all stakeholders better connect with stories of healthcare.
 In this light, he designed a project with the goal of using narrative medicine to improve patients' qualities of life.

 The medical school recruiters and academic advisers had conveniently forgotten this detail during my educational overview when I originally signed up to be a physician.

 Campbell University School of Osteopathic Medicine

-Lydia has spent a significant amount of time working for community health centers in rural areas.
-She serves as a student physician ambassador for her school and previously held the position of editor-in-chief for the local community health clinic newsletter.
+Additionally, Lydia has spent a significant amount of time working for community health centers in rural areas.
+She served as a student physician ambassador for her medical school and previously held the position of editor-in-chief for the local community health clinic's newsletter.

-In 2015, she graduated magna cum laude a bachelor of business administration in healthcare management and a minor in general science.
+In 2015, she graduated magna cum laude with a Bachelor of Business Administration in healthcare management and a minor in general science from Campbell University in Buies Creek, North Carolina.
 She also served as an English composition tutor and editor.
-While completing her undergraduate degree, Lydia was inducted into several honor societies including Phi Kappa Phi, Delta Mu Delta, Pre-Med Allied Health, and Who's Who of the Class of 2015.
+While completing her undergraduate degree, Lydia was inducted into several honor societies including Phi Kappa Phi, Delta Mu Delta, Pre-Med Allied Health, and Who's Who Among Students Class of 2015.